Getting ready to teach your child to ride a bike

 4. Avoid stabilisers/training wheels

-If you’re not sure if your child is ready to start pedalling, do our quiz first to find out.
+If you’re unsure whether your child is ready to pedal without stabilisers, take our quiz to check their readiness.

 Further reading: Does my child need stabilisers?